Mixtures of g-priors in Generalized Linear Models: -Priors in Generalized Linear Models

-Note that local or null orthogonalization is not required for $\alpha$ to have a uniform prior as in \cite{Bayarri_etal_2012}, but instead the uniform prior leads to the use of the centered $\X$ that is locally orthogonal to the column of ones under the information inner product and invariant under any location changes for the columns of $\X$.
-For ease of exposition, however, we will adopt the centered parameterization in \eqref{eq:eta-centered} for the remainder of the article.
+\citet{Bayarri_etal_2012} note that orthogonalization is not required for adopting a uniform prior on $\alpha$, but instead the criteria of predictive matching and location invariance are used to justify the choice.
+Integration with respect to an improper uniform measure on $\alpha$ leads to a marginal likelihood involving a ``centered'' $\X$ that is locally orthogonal to the column of ones under the information inner product and invariant under any location changes for the columns of $\X$.
+The uniform prior on the intercept in either parameterization with the $g$ prior \eqref{eq:g-prior_GLM1} leads to equivalent posterior distributions on $\eg$.
+For ease of exposition, however, we will adopt the centered parameterization in \eqref{eq:eta-centered} for the remainder of the article, and drop the superscript $c$ for simplification of notation when there is no ambiguity.